skienzmatishun/rippreport/content/p/fairhope-wrongful-conviction/index.md

 summary: Baldwin County officials railroaded Murray Lawrence Jr. into a life sentence without a single shred of physical evidence linking him to the crime.
-Court records and suppressed autopsy files reveal how prosecutors traded leniency for a manufactured confession to close the book.
+Court records and suppressed autopsy files reveal how prosecutors traded leniency for a manufactured confession to close the case.
 The book exposes the sinister machine that stole over twenty years from an innocent man.
 ---
 TO GET MURRAY OUT OF PRISON, WE MUST GET HIS STORY OUT.